GhettoKitty/Custom-Tools-for-Discord/README.md

 ### How to Install

 You download discordtool.exe, right click, run it as admin and you are good to go!
-Note that it may take a bit so you can just wait until it launches (there's a lot of code there so it's probably gonna take up to 5 mins. if it doesn't pop up in 5 minutes, contact me or make sure your windows isnt bugged)
+Note that it may take a bit so you can just wait until it launches (it can take up to 5 mins so don't close it early! if it doesn't pop up in 5 minutes, contact me or make sure your windows isnt bugged)

 ### Features